mxcrawford/Mendix-AWS-Rekognition/README.md

 Now to give these widgets some data context, we will create a new instance of the Picture entity/object that we will use to:
 1) Take a picture with and store the image in
-2) Show the Label date that we receive from Rekognition that is associated with our picture (This is why we connected the Label and Picture Entity together in the Domain Model in our previous steps)
+2) Show the Label data that we receive from Rekognition that is associated with our picture (This is why we connected the Label and Picture Entity together in the Domain Model in our previous steps)

 3. We need to tell the page the context object that we plan to work with (of type Picture) and for this we use a **Data View** and connect this up to our Picture object that we created in the Domain Model.
 Click on the **Widgets** tab on the right-hand side.
 4. Drag on a **Data view** widget onto the page at the top.